 With the legalization of cannabis in many states and countries, the market for cannabis products has grown exponentially.
 The most popular cannabis products include dried flower, concentrates, edibles, topicals, and tinctures.
 Each of these product types offers unique benefits and methods of use, making it important for consumers to understand the differences.

-In this article, we’ll take a closer look at each product type and discuss their uses, benefits, and potential risks.
+In Your Guide to Different Cannabis Product Types, we’ll take a closer look at each product type and discuss their uses, benefits, and potential risks.

 Dried flower